David McBride (whistleblower)

-David William McBride (born 1963 or 1964) is an Australian whistleblower and former British Army major and Australian Army lawyer.
-From 2014 to 2016 McBride provided the Australian Broadcasting Corporation with information about war crimes allegedly committed by Australian soldiers in Afghanistan.
-The ABC broadcast details in 2017.
-In 2018, he was charged with several offences related to his whistleblowing, and is awaiting trial.
-The war crime allegations were reviewed in the Brereton Report.
+David William McBride (born 15 December 1963) is an Australian whistleblower and former British Army major and Australian Army lawyer.
+In 2016, McBride provided the Australian Broadcasting Corporation with documents that contained information about war crimes committed by Australian soldiers in Afghanistan.

+In 2018, McBride was charged with several offences related to unlawfully disclosing Commonwealth documents.
+In 2023, he pleaded guilty to the charges.
+On 14 May 2024, McBride was sentenced to 5 years and 8 months in prison, with a non-parole period of 2 years and 3 months.

 Early life

-McBride was born in 1963 or 1964 to William McBride, an obstetrician in Sydney.
-He has three siblings.
+McBride was born in 1963 to William McBride, an obstetrician in Sydney, and Patricia McBride (née Glover), also a doctor.
+He has two sisters, Catherine and Louise, and one brother, John.

 He graduated in law at the Sydney University and then obtained a scholarship to take a second degree in the same subject at Oxford University.

 Career

 McBride joined the British Army and served in Germany before training at the Royal Military Academy Sandhurst and then commanding a Blues and Royals platoon in Northern Ireland.
 He left the army after failing to complete the entry requirements for the Special Air Service.